-The J. League's development and that of Japanese football as a whole depends on the rounded nurturing of each and every individual.
+The J. League's development and that of Japanese football as a whole depend on the rounded nurturing of each and every individual.
 The J. League places great weight on not only improving playing skills but also fostering the growth of the whole person.

 The league's educational activities encompass character building social contributions, post-retirement career support for players and training for future professional players, coaches, referees and club administrators.